jxnblk/mdx-go/README.md

 ## Theming

-By default mdx-go includes virtually no styling.
+By default blazin includes virtually no styling.
 To customize the styles, use components to wrap MDX with a [Root component](#layouts) and use the [MDXProvider](#custom-mdx-components) to change the default styles.

 ## Exporting